felipelouza/gsa-is/README.md

 * 6: gSACA-K
 * gSACA-K+LCP

-notes:

 \* SAIS and SACA-K versions that receive an integer alphabet as input.

-gSACA-K+LCP computes the LCP array together with the GSA construction.

 --
 **LCP array**